Mintbase/Grants-Program/applications/partage-lock.md

 Sophie Kirsch (Marketing) has worked alongside Julien since February 2023, supporting his vision in Brand Design, Content Creation, and Creative Strategy.
 Sophie has participated in some experimental marketing tactics and strategies, and aided in potential partner liaisons and relationship building.
 She has also worked alongside Julien during application submissions, overseeing the copy.

 James Sanderson (BizDevOps) works in fintech on business development, and procurement (mainly SaaS deals).
 He graduated from London Business School’s Masters in Finance, specializing in entrepreneurship and venture capital.
-He co-founded the school's inaugural Blockchain Society amongst working on other tech-for-good related initiatives and continues to build a coffee-centric startup backed by blockchain infrastructure.
+He co-founded the school's inaugural Blockchain Society while working on other tech-for-good-related initiatives and continues to build a coffee-centric startup backed by blockchain infrastructure.

 Lilibel Obiadika (Community Management and Social Media) joined the Partage team as a contractor to assist with Digital Marketing, Social Media, and Community Management, notably contributing to Technical Writing.